lucavallin/barco/README.md

 ## Improvements

-- [ ] Move print statements to main?
+- [ ] Move error-based logging to a main
+- [ ] Re-architect code, see Linux manuals
+- [ ] Add support for cgroupsv2
-- [ ] Review code documentation
+- [ ] Review documentation
+- [ ] Consolidate README.md
 - [ ] Use CMake and Conan
-- [ ] Problems: cgroupsv1, broken sockets, ...
+- [ ] Short-term problems: broken sockets, ...